LF-digitala-kanaler/LFDS/content/components/web/data-visualization/distributionbar.md

       ### Pointer separator

-      Further customisation can be made by adding the distribution-value-with-pointer-class to a distribution-value to have the separator in the shape of an arrow.
+      You can use pointer separators with an arrow thats points out the different separators.
 This can be used for values that are growing, or are expected to grow.

-      NOTE: A styling recommendation is to not show the arrow at small values, as the arrow has a width around 10px and might disrupt the accuracy of the bar.
+      Try to not to use the arrow at small values, as the arrow has a width around 10px and might disrupt the accuracy of the bar.

-      Also do note that perfect styling for the arrow is not possible for the third (or distribution-sky) distribution-value, as the striped pattern can not be applied to the border.
-Should you need the arrow on your third value, overwrite it with a manual color (see above section).
+      ## Please consider:

+      * Users have a hard time understanding procent

+      * Have only been used in pension "bekväm pension"
     name: Design
   - content: content copy
     name: Copy